 Executive compensation reform is difficult because devising a compensation structure that satisfies company-specific and officer-specific rewards and incentives objectives is difficult.
 It becomes doubly difficult because there are important social concerns tied up in this area of private decision-making.
 Beginning with the collapse of the dot.com bubble in 2000, governance activists have devised new tools to address excessive or misaligned compensation, including better accounting (the expensing of stock options), better disclosure (the SEC's augmented disclosure regime), and more board accountability (withhold vote campaigns).
-The saliency of high levels of executive compensation, especially "pay for failure," have made an
+The saliency of high levels of executive compensation, especially "pay for failure," have made an additional tool, "say on pay" modeled on the UK example, seem like an attractive reform.
+The evidence suggests that "say on pay" has some downsides even in the UK, which would exacerbated by a simple transplant into the US.
+In particular the annual vote requirement is likely to result in a narrow range of compensation "best practices" that will be adopted throughout the economy.
+This creates efficiency concerns for individual firms and systemic concerns as the incentive effects of these particular compensation schemes unfold.
+Thus I have proposed that federal "say on pay" legislation should, for now, be limited to provision of a shareholder opt-in right to a "say on pay" regime at publicly-traded firms.
+Activists can focus on

-$^{^{115} \} Randall \ Smith \ et \ al, \ \textit{The Lehman Stock Slide Hits Home: Employees Face \$10 \ Billion \ in \ Losses, \ Wall \ St. \ J.$ Sept.
+$^{120}$ Randall Smith et al, The Lehman Stock Slide Hits Home: Employees Face \$10 Billion in Losses, WALL St. J. Sept.
 12, 2008.